cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 : A COSE object, as defined in {{RFC9052}}, containing the header parameters necessary to convey VDP for an associated VDS.

 # Verifiable Data Structures in CBOR {#sec-generic-verifiable-data-structures}

-This section describes representations of verifiable data structure proofs in CBOR.
+This section describes representations of verifiable data structure proofs in {{-CBOR}}.
 For example, construction of a merkle tree leaf, or an inclusion proof from a leaf to a merkle root, might have several different representations, depending on the verifiable data structure used.
 Differences in representations are necessary to support efficient verification, unique security or privacy properties, and for compatibility with specific implementations.
 This document defines two extension points for enabling verifiable data structures with COSE and provides concrete examples for the structures and proofs defined in {{-certificate-transparency-v2}}.